Qalala/MITM/README.md

   - No encryption, no integrity.
   - `DATA` payload: JSON `{ "text": "..." }`.
   - Demonstrates how easily MITM can read and modify messages.
+  - **UI Note**: When plaintext mode is selected, key exchange and PSK fields are automatically hidden.

 - **Mode 1 – AES‑256‑GCM (AEAD, recommended)**
   - Symmetric AES‑256‑GCM with integrity.